andreciornavei/NLW-1.0-ecoleta/README.md

 ## <img alt="NextLevelWeek" title="#NextLevelWeek" src=".workspace/nlw.svg" width="24px" /> Next Level Week

-NLW is a practical week with lots of code, challenges, networking and a single objective: to take you to the next level.
-Through our method you will learn new tools, learn about new technologies and discover hacks that will boost your career.
-An online and completely free event that will help you take the next step in your evolution as a dev.
+NLW is a study week event taught by Rocketseat.
+In this event is approached the best technologies to help devs to go to next level in their careers.

 ## 💻 Project

-Ecoleta is a project developed based on international environment week.
-That aims to connect people to companies that collect specific waste such as light bulbs, batteries, cooking oil, etc.
+Ecoleta is a project created with the purpose to connect people to companies whoe collects specific wate such as light bulbs, batteries, cooking oil and others.
+This project was reproduced following the NLW with studie purposes.

 ## 📦 Technologies